 During Elevated Risk and Guarded Postures, the UCDC could have up to 23 staff and teachers on-site, and up to 64 children enrolled at the center.
 During normal operations pre COVID-19, the UCDC had 41 teachers, 5 office staff members and 138 children.
 Some of the teaching staff will continue to engage in remote work throughout Elevated Risk and Guarded Risk Postures.
 The UCDC will operate up to eight classrooms during the Elevated Risk and Guarded Posture at the new full capacity.
 Common areas in the building will remain closed and no visitors or parents/guardians will enter the building.
 UCDC will reduce operational hours to 8:00 a.m. to 4:30 p.m. in order to allow for decreased density in the building, curbside check-in of the children, and for children to remain with the same teachers for the entire day without mixing of groups.

 The University Child Development Center will close under High Risk Posture.
 Communication protocol will be followed to inform all stakeholders of this closure.

+The University Child Development Center will extend the winter break closure to include a two-week quarantine period for all children, staff and families.
+They will be expected to quarantine beginning on December 27, 2020 in order to be able to return to UCDC on January 11th, 2021.
+The staff members will resume a Work from Home status and will engage in Professional Development experiences throughout the extended closure.
+Tuition will not be collected from families during the extension.

+Regarding travel – Any staff or family of UCDC must quarantine for 14 days after traveling.

 A critical piece of re-opening the Child Development Center is having the appropriate amount of lead-time before reopening to contact and determine returning families.
 Once these families are identified, we will require two weeks to complete the transition process with the parent/guardian (complete required paperwork, attend a classroom and administrative Zoom meeting, have time to secure the required items for returning) and properly prepare children for the changes (physical distancing, mask wearing, new classrooms and/or teachers).